Rejected by his secular Jewish family and harassed by anti-missionaries, this Israeli Jew found healing in Messiah

 Chief Operating Officer

-Dan was born in Israel to a secular Jewish family and later relocated to the United States while he was in his teens.
+Dan Sered was born in Israel to a secular Jewish family and later relocated to the United States while he was in his teens.
 Dan attended Stony Brook University in New York where he met Dinah, a Jewish believer in Jesus who showed him how Yeshua (Jesus) fulfilled the prophecies of the Messiah.
 Dan’s eyes were opened and he committed his life to the Lord.
 In 1999, Dan & Dinah were married and soon after began serving as missionaries, joining Jews for Jesus and later moving to Israel.
 In 2006, Dan became the Israel Director of Jews for Jesus, which quickly became the largest branch of the ministry worldwide.
-In 2018, Dan was appointed as Chief Operating Officer for the organization and specifically supervises the day-to-day efforts of the branches in Europe, South Africa, Israel, and Australia.
-Dan received his M.A. in Ministry and Leadership from Western Seminary and is currently a doctoral student and working on his D. Min. through Dallas Theological Seminary.
-He is also an adjunct professor at Israel College of the Bible in Netanya and helps to pastor All Nations Church; a vibrant and growing congregation in the Tel Aviv area.
-Dan & Dinah have 3 children; Yael, Eithan, and Yoav.
+In 2019, Dan was appointed as a Chief Operating Officer for the organization and specifically supervises the day-to-day efforts of the branches in Europe, South Africa, Israel, and Australia.
+Dan received his M.A. in Ministry and Leadership from Western Seminary and his D. Min. in Leadership from Dallas Theological Seminary.
+He is the President of the Lausanne Consultation on Jewish Evangelism and serves as Co-Catalyst for Jewish Evangelism in the Lausanne Movement.
+Dan is also an adjunct professor at Israel College of the Bible in Netanya and helps to pastor All Nations Church; a vibrant and growing congregation in the Tel Aviv area.
+He & Dinah have 3 children; Yael, Eithan, and Yoav.

 Notice: Undefined variable: show_events_icon in /var/www/html/wp-content/themes/jews-for-jesus/functions.php on line 223